MoonCrow03/MoonCrow03/README.md

 Awarded “Audience Favorite” at Tecnogames 2024, _Requiem for a Beat_ is a rhythm-based boss rush game featuring card-driven combat.
 Players strategically dodge enemy attacks within a grid battle zone while customizing their deck to adapt to challenging boss encounters.

-* **Leadership & Collaboration**: Managed communication between the producer and programming team, ensuring clear task delegation and timely delivery of milestones.
+* **Leadership & collaboration**: Managed communication between the producer and programming team, ensuring clear task delegation and timely delivery of milestones.
-* **Core Systems Design**: Designed and implemented a robust deckbuilding system, enabling players to tailor their playstyle through building their deck.
+* **Core systems design**: Designed and implemented a robust deckbuilding system, enabling players to tailor their playstyle through building their deck.
-* **Combat Mechanics**: Developed the grid-based combat system, the foundation of the game’s mechanics, ensuring seamless integration of rhythm, movement, and card-based strategy.
+* **Combat mechanics**: Developed the grid-based combat system, the foundation of the game’s mechanics, ensuring seamless integration of rhythm, movement, and card-based strategy.
-* **Technical Execution**: Optimized gameplay systems for fluid performance, balancing player agency with the game’s fast-paced, rhythm-driven challenges.
+* **Technical execution**: Optimized gameplay systems for fluid performance, balancing player agency with the game’s fast-paced, rhythm-driven challenges.

 <p align="center">
   <a href="https://campalans.itch.io/requiem-for-a-beat">